-During a bone graft, a donated piece of bone is added to the site of a fracture or other bone defect.
-The new bone can spur bone growth, bridge a gap in a bone, provide support, and aid in healing.
-The new bone may come from another part of your body (autograft) or from another person (allograft).
-Rarely, synthetic grafts, which are not bone, are also used.
+A bone graft is when a piece of bone is added to the site of a fracture or other bone problem.
+The new bone can spur bone growth, bridge a gap in a bone, provide support, and help you heal.
+The new bone may come from another part of your body or from another person.
+Rarely, man-made grafts are also used.

 |Iliac Crest Graft Harvest|

 Problems are rare, but all procedures have some risk.
 The doctor will go over some problems that could happen, such as:

 - Problems from anesthesia, such as wheezing or sore throat